JustEnoughDucks/LibreMiG-S/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This process is hopefully as painless as possible.
 It will take hours of printing, some of soldering, assembling, and testing to make sure everything works.
-In order to have the most quality product as possible and respect the supply chain issues everyone has, I chose the cheapest, most available chip that is also easy to solder onto
+In order to have the most quality product as possible and respect the supply chain issues everyone has, I chose the cheapest, most available chip that is also easy to solder onto the PCB.
+Everything can be assembled and disassembled.

 ### Prerequisites
 <!--